ayecue/grunt-klassmer/README.md

 ## Description

 This package will merge your CommonJS project to one file to use it in frontend without any overhead.
+Also you can generate HTML files which show all dependencies of your project.
+Also you got the possibility to use the intern 'Klass' system in your project.

 ## Changelog